-The Fire Area Map in Exhibit A shows that, as of 2018, approximately 48% of the City of Glendale falls within Tier 2 and 14% falls within Tier 3.
+The Fire Area Map in Exhibit A is from 2018 and shows that, approximately 48% of the City of Glendale falls within Tier 2 and 14% falls within Tier 3.
 GWP intends to prioritize its efforts to mitigate wildfire hazards within these areas, which cover nearly 62% of the City's area.